brh55/fitbit-settings/readme.md

 It includes the common goodies:
 - Persisting to disk and retrieving stored settings
 - Chainable methods
-- Migration for stored settings for updates
+- Handles migration of stored settings on app updates
-- Automatically update settings for changes in the companion including offline changes, done in settings storage
+- Automatically deals with changes in the companion including offline changes and changes in settings storage
-- Sync companion with device driven changes (i.e UI toggles in app)
+- Support for companion syncing from device driven updates (i.e setting toggles within app)
-- Callback registration for setting changes in companion
+- Callback registration for changes in companion
-- Tested for coverage and code quality

 This is intended to be be simple and flat by nature, thus, it doesn't handle nested settings, so be warned, *matey*.